Study of Topical Chloramphenicol vs Topical Ciprofloxacin for Treating Otorrhea in Adults with Chronic Suppurative Otitis Media

 Who Can Join the Study?

-• Have a confirmed diagnosis of Chronic Suppurative Otitis Media (CSOM), which is a long‑lasting ear infection that causes ear discharge.
+• Confirmed diagnosis of Chronic Suppurative Otitis Media (CSOM) – you must have a long‑lasting ear infection that causes persistent drainage from the ear.

 Who Cannot Join the Study?

-• Having taken any antibiotic (either ear drops or pills) within the month before joining the study.
+• Having taken any antibiotic (a medicine that kills bacteria) by ear drops or by mouth/injection in the month before the study.

-• Participating in another clinical trial within the 30 days before enrollment.
+• Participating in another clinical trial within the 30 days before joining this study.

-• Having any health problem, personal situation, or taking other medicines that the doctor believes could make it hard to follow the study rules or could be unsafe.
+• Having a health problem, life situation, or taking other medicines that the doctor thinks would make it hard to follow the study plan or could be unsafe.

-• Having moderate or severe liver problems (called hepatic impairment) because the study medicines could harm the liver.
+• Having moderate or severe liver problems (called hepatic impairment), which could increase the risk of liver damage (hepatotoxicity).

-• Being a woman who could become pregnant and not agreeing to use reliable birth control during the study, even if a pregnancy test is negative at the start.
+• Being a woman who could become pregnant, having a negative pregnancy test now, but not agreeing to use reliable birth control during the study.

-• Having a fungal ear infection, known as otomycosis.
+• Having a fungal infection of the ear canal (called otomycosis).

-• Using any other ear drops (including other antibiotics, antifungal ear drops, or steroid ear drops) in the last 7 days or planning to use them during the study.
+• Using, or planning to use, any other ear drops (including other antibiotics, antifungal ear drops, or steroid ear drops) in the last 7 days or during the study.

-• Needing oral (systemic) antibiotics, antifungal medicines, or immune‑suppressing drugs (including oral steroids) while in the study.
+• Needing to take oral (systemic) antibiotics, antifungal medicines, or medicines that suppress the immune system (including oral steroids) during the study, because these could interfere with the study drug.

 Where you can join this trial?